Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Target**

 Prof. Li is now an associate professor and doctoral supervisor at the School of Earth and Space Sciences, Peking University, China.
-In the past ten years, she has done great research on the origin of life catalyzed by natural sulfide minerals and the interaction between microorganisms and minerals.
+In the past ten years, she has done excellent work about the origin of life catalyzed by natural sulfide minerals and the interaction between microorganisms and minerals.
 Recently, she has been interested in the process of matter and energy cycling catalyzed by minerals on the surface of early Earth and Mars.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/li-yan.jpg"